Pandemic holiday travel 2.0: How to navigate Thanksgiving this year - KRDO

 TSA expects to screen more than 20 million people at airport security checkpoints nationwide over a 10-day period that starts Friday and lasts through the Sunday after Thanksgiving.
 (AAA’s forecast looks at the Wednesday to Sunday period.)

-“I wouldn’t say there’s any worry because we planned for this for months in advance,” TSA’s Pekoske told CNN.
+“I wouldn’t say there’s any worry because we planned for this for months in advance,” TSA Administrator David Pekoske told CNN’s Pete Muntean.
 “We have a lot of data, we work very closely with the carriers and the airports, so we know what to anticipate and then we staff to the volumes that we expect to see.”

 The TSA anticipates the Sunday after Thanksgiving will likely see the highest numbers thanks to a rush of travelers returning home, but they will probably not reach the all-time record set on the same day in 2019 when 2.9 million people were screened at airports.